dhwlm/wordpress-theme-boilerplate/README.md

 ### File Usage/Explaination

-admin.css: write admin panel/login screen specific css
+**admin.css**: write admin panel/login screen specific css

-theme.css: this file contains basic 12 grid layout by bootstrap and some classes like text-center, clearfix, xs,ms,md,lg-hidden etc
+**theme.css**: this file contains basic 12 grid layout by bootstrap and some classes like text-center, clearfix, xs,ms,md,lg-hidden etc

-logo-customizer.php: adds option in wordpress customizer to upload logo
+**logo-customizer.php**: adds option in wordpress customizer to upload logo

-limit-login-attempts.php: limits login attempts after 3 failed logins and blocks the user for 5mins.
+**limit-login-attempts.php**: limits login attempts after 3 failed logins and blocks the user for 5mins.
 Time can be changed in this file.

-rebranding.php: contains code to rebrand the admin panel and include admin.css
+**rebranding.php**: contains code to rebrand the admin panel and include admin.css

-remove-junk.php: removes junk css, js etc files which wordpress adds by default.
+**remove-junk.php**: removes junk css, js etc files which wordpress adds by default.
 Also removes jquery migrate and disable admin bar on the frontpage when logged in

-style.css: contains basic css and reset and global elements styles eg. .btn etc
+**style.css**: contains basic css and reset and global elements styles eg. .btn etc

 ### Post Installing